zcaceres/easy-mcp/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Just submit a PR.

 ## License